isomerpages/imda-oin/_ongoing-challenges/1a-jtc-innovation-challenge.md

 Being a repeatable task for large volume sets, this is an ideal task to be made automated.

-However, in contrast to checking of data which are text-oriented, majority of design checks are geometric in nature and require geometric methods to check accurately.
-For instance, a check of building height (a critical rule for aviation) is more accurate when geometrically evaluated instead of merely reading off a height value which can be entered manually and not updated subsequently.
-At present, geometric methodologies applied to building requirements checking are lacking.<br><br>

-In addition, building requirements are in human language and open to misinterpretation.
-It requires further clarifications, or codification, for them to be turned into computer logic and enable rule based checks to be combined with geometric methods. (e.g. In order to check a rule to “provide sufficient airflow for a particular space” may be to find the percentage of openings for that space).<br><br>

-As with model data checks, while models can be worked on by different disciplines in parallel before being combined in a centralised model to increase productivity, the way the same objects and spaces are modelled are not standardized varying from modeller to modeller.
-This makes identification of objects to be checked more difficult.
 <h5>What We Are Looking For</h5>
 To have a self-service system to allow models to be checked automatically, reliably and accurately for non-compliances to JTC’s building design requirements.<br><br>
 Designers and modellers can try checking at their own time and select the categories of rules they want to check whenever they complete parts of the model to find problems upfront.
 Issues found can be visualised for users to understand theunderlying reason of non-compliance without doubts.
 These issues can be automatically highlighted and tracked directly back in their native modelling software. <br><br>